 Cards’ edges also have a tendency to get damaged easily (after 1 drop of a card, for example), but the front and back are high quality.
 Similar is the thing with the actual game board – very vulnerable along the folding edges.
 But since it is double-sided (no luxury to glue a piece of fabric to one side to hold it together), I don’t see how this could be much improved.

 The Insert Issue

 But this is all minor compared to the insert issue.
-It goes along with miniatures being the stars of the show, as it doesn’t leave much space for anything else.
-Miniatures, meanwhile, experience a king-like treatment: each has it is own slot and the overall box space utilization is pretty terrible.
+It goes along with miniatures being the stars of the show, as it doesn’t leave much space in the box for anything else.
+Miniatures, meanwhile, receive a king-like treatment: each has it is own slot and the overall box space utilization is pretty terrible.
 And based on the material they’re made of (soft plastic), buildings don’t really need the protection they get.

 That leaves everything else packed in plastic bags, which is a terrible choice for multiple reasons.
 First, it is a bad box design and it looks like after they made the insert, they remembered there’s more to the game than just miniatures.